 - Each intern must complete three assessments with written documentation

-- Each intern must share assessment data with a parents or guardian at least 3 times
+- Each intern must share assessment data with a parent or guardian at least 3 times

 - Each intern must complete three interventions with written documentation

 - Each intern must complete three consultation experiences with written documentation

 - Each intern must liaise with at least one school staff member